 - Standard View (Offers Views of Parking Area)

-- One bedroom features a king-size bed
+- The primary bedroom features a king-size bed.

 - The second bedroom has two queen beds and one single pull-down bed

-- Sleeps up to 9 adults
+- This unit sleeps up to 9 adults.

 - Two full baths